 But the 45-year-old grandma said she had ‘hit a wall’ in the recruitment process after being told she could not advertise vacancies for lap dancers, bar staff, waiting on staff and doorman.

-When contacted by the Lancashire Telegraph, the Jobcentre said its policy was not to advertise for lap dancers, but it was now considering whether the other positions were suitable for display in its branches.
+When contacted by the Lancashire Telegraph, the Jobcentre said its policy was not to advertise for lap dancers, but it was now considering whether the other positions were suitable for display in

 Campaigners against the club, who collected a 1,500 signature petition in opposition, said they applauded the ban, adding that a Government service should not be used to promote the business.